 Retirees may continue their basic and/or supplemental life insurance at their own expense.
 The employee must contact MetLife 30-days prior to retirement to assure premiums are deducted from their retirement benefit checks.
 Once the employee retires, they cannot increase the amount of coverage in the basic and/or supplemental policy.
 The amount of basic and supplemental life insurance benefits will reduce by 50 percent and the premium will be adjusted on the first of the month in which the retiree reaches age 65.

 Also at age 70, the basic coverage will reduce to $5,000.

 Employees may choose to maintain the basic life insurance or supplemental life insurance at their own expense during a leave of absence or disability.

 It is the employee's responsibility to contact MetLife 30 days prior to the effective date of a leave of absence or within 30 days of onset of their disability.
 If the employee elects not to continue the supplemental life insurance during a leave of absence, the supplemental coverage will cancel with the employee's last payroll deduction.

 Upon return to active pay status, the employee would be required to reapply to regain the supplemental coverage.

 Employees on disability leave (or receiving disability benefits) may apply for a waiver of premium for the supplemental coverage only.

-Employees may convert their basic and/or supplemental coverage to a private policy without proof of insurability.
-The employee should contact MetLife within 30-days of termination of group coverage to request a conversion authorization form.
+Employees may convert their basic life insurance and/or supplemental life insurance to a private policy without proof of insurability.
+The employee should contact MetLife within 30 days of termination of group coverage to request a conversion authorization form.

 Employees who voluntarily transfer to represented positions and are enrolled in the supplemental policy may keep the supplemental coverage.
-Both the coverage and payroll deduction for the supplemental policy will continue unless they cancel it.
+Both the coverage and payroll deduction for the supplemental life insurance will continue unless they cancel it.